Apollonia National Park (Arsuf Fortress) – Visitors Guide

 Apollonia National Park is not a big place, and if you take a tour, which I always advise, it will last about an hour.
 Moreover, the park is wheelchair accessible, making it suitable for all ages, including family trips with baby strollers.

 Another plus is that Apollonia National Park is close to the center.
-A drive from Tel Aviv (not during rush hour) will take 15-20 minutes.
-And a commute by bus will take about an hour.
+A drive from Tel Aviv (not during rush hour) will take 15-20 minutes, and a bus commute will take about an hour.

-Overall, if you like archaeology and history and enjoy sea views, I would suggest attending Apollonia, especially during Spring.
+Overall, if you like archaeology and history and enjoy sea views, I suggest visiting Apollonia, especially during Spring.
 I would advise visiting Apollonia either by joining a tour or a concert.
-But, if this is your first time in Israel and you can attend only one place on your journey between Tel Aviv and Haifa, I suggest checking out Caesarea National Park.
+But, if this is your first time in Israel and you can visit only one place between Tel Aviv and Haifa, I suggest checking out Caesarea National Park.

 Have you visited Apollonia National Park?
 Tell us about your experience in the comments below.